-The correct feeding schedule too helps in preventing obesity in turtles.
+The correct feeding schedule, too, helps prevent obesity in turtles.
 You can feed your juvenile turtle daily.
 But you shouldn’t feed an adult turtle daily.
 You can feed an adult turtle three times a week.
 When turtles become adults, their movement frequency decreases; thus, they require less energy and food to live.

 Get A Bigger Tank

 Even a baby turtle needs at least a 20-gallon tank to thrive.
 A bigger tank means more space to swim.
-Swimming is essential in a turtle’s life as it gives them to exercise for a sound body.
-The more they swim, the more they burn the calories they intake.
+Swimming is essential in a turtle’s life as it provides an exercise regime for a sound body.
+The more they swim, the more calories they burn.

 For a tank and a turtle’s size ratio, you can require a 20-gallon tank for a two-inch turtle.
-So, if your turtle is four inches, then you need a 40-gallon tank for him to thrive.
+So, if your turtle has a length of four inches, then you need a 40-gallon tank for him to thrive.
 So, instead of buying a new tank every year, getting a large one from the start is better.